chancesmith/chance-smith-gatsby-blog/content/blog/3-month-goals/index.md

 With FunFact, we did just that; we knew making the game experience needed to be simple and fun and to encourage (not divert) conversation during the party.

 We spent 5 hours building a prototype to play FunFact with one device, no custom CSS, and no backend.
-[Checkout it the FunFact prototype.](https://sh-lab-ff-4ce15b.netlify.app/)
+[Checkout out the FunFact prototype we built.](https://sh-lab-ff-4ce15b.netlify.app/)

 <!-- IMAGE of DEMO*** -->